 2. GREEN SMOKE, FARROW & BALL

 Green Smoke by Farrow & Ball is a popular paint colour for country homes and exteriors.
 It adds a subtle pop of colour, and works particularly well in kitchens, or bathrooms.
 It’s usually chosen as it works for all seasons, and rarely needs updating.
-So it's no wonder that it's one of the most popular paint colours, with 21,355 photos of it uploaded to Instagram so far.
+So it's no wonder that it's one of the most popular paint colours, with 21,355 photos of it uploaded to Instagram last year.

 3. FRENCH GREY, LITTLE GREENE